svetameanssun/ft_irc/parcer_manual.md

     | Parameters: ( <channel> *( "," <channel> ) [ <key> *( "," <key> ) ] ) / "0" |
     |-----------------------------------------------------------------------------|

 Now we have a user, and they can finally join some channels.
 This command is quite tricky to handle, because it may have various parameter combinations.

 First, we check the number of command parameters in the dispatchJoin itself.

 The method dispatchJoin uses checkJoinParams() to (guesss what???) check if the parameters of join are correct!
 If everything is OK -> the dispatchJoin returns 0, else -> it returns the kind of error that has been detected: ERR_NOSUCHCHANNEL,ERR_NEEDLESSPARAMS(custom error) or ERR_WRONGINPUT(custom error).

 The _parcerResult pointer will keep an address of the JoinParcerResult object.
 It will contain 4 attributes:
     - bool leaveAllChansOn, which is TRUE if the user wants to leave all channels;
     - vector <string> _joinParamsVec, which will contain raw join parameters (only channel(s) or channel(s) with password(s);
     - vector <string> _joinChannelsVec, which will contain an array of channel names.
     - vector <string> _joinPasswordsVec, which will contain an array of passwords to the channels.

 First I wanted to make a channel-password map, but I abandoned this idea, because it doesn´t take the repeated channels into consideration.
+We will just have to access _joinChannelsVec[i], and check, if _joinPasswordsVec[i] exists, or the password is not right.

 NB! for Ruben ==>
     If the flag leaveAllChans is activated (== true), the given client has to leave all the channels he/she belongs to.
     If this flag is not activated, then the client wants INDEED join the channel(s).
     What can become an obstacle on their way of joining a channel?
     - It may be an invite only channel!
 We will have to send back ERR_INVITEONLYCHAN error;
     - The channel might be full!
 Oh, no!
 We will have to notify the client by sending them ERR_CHANNELISFULL error;
     - The user might be on too many channels! (greedy bastard)!
 We have to politely put our limits to their outragious behaviour, sending the ERR_TOOMANYCHANNELS error;
+    - The user uses a wrong password, then...
+(I have not find anywhere what happens then!)
 If you cannot find the channel in the existing channels -> you have to create a new channel with the given name, and make the user its operator.

     NB! for Ruben and Sveta ==>
     Some questions, left with no answer:
         if there is a list of channels given, should the user be able to join other channels on the list?
         Or the joining process stops, if there is a problem only with one channel?

+        What is the error returned to the client, if the password does not match???

         "If a JOIN is successful, the user receives a JOIN message as confirmation and is then sent the channel’s topic (using RPL_TOPIC) and